oroinc/documentation/commerce/cloud/monitoring.rst

 Alerting
 ^^^^^^^^

-Depending on the Recovery Time Objective, OroCloud classifies the alerts by severity as warnings and critical alerts.
+Depending on the Recovery Time Objective, OroCloud classifies alerts by severity as warnings and critical alerts.
 These types of alerts use separate notification channels and trigger unique recovery flows that are described in the following sections.

 Warning Alerts
 """"""""""""""